Kids' Half-Term Creative Writing Workshops

 Workshops are £25 each.

 When booking, there’s a pop-up form you have to fill in before you can add an item to your cart.
-So that you only have to fill this in once, I’ve created options in the drop-down menu for buying any number of workshops in one go, whether it’s two, three, four or five.
+So that you only have to fill this in once, I’ve created options in the drop-down menu for buying any number of workshops in one go.
 If booking workshops in a block, remember to let me know on the form which ones you’re booking.

 Hopefully this should make it as easy for you as possible!
 If you have any problems please email me at firstname.lastname@example.org.